 O. PLANTEY, PUBLIPHOTO DIFFUSION / SCIENCE PHOTO LIBRARY O. PLANTEY, PUBLIPHOTO DIFFUSION / SCIENCE PHOTO LIBRARY

 Cooling tower.
-View of steam rising from the cooling tower of a nuclear power station at dusk.
+Steam rising from two nuclear power station cooling towers at night with the power station reflected on the surface of a lake.
 The tower cools water by allowing steam to evaporate into the atmosphere and carry away heat.
 A tower requires a flow of air and this may be induced by natural or mechanical means.
 Large cooling towers at power stations eliminate the problems of thermal pollution in masses of water.
-The water in the cooling towers is used to cool other cooling circuits within the power station.
+The water in the towers is used to cool other cooling circuits within the power station.
 As it is not used to cool the reactor core directly, the water is not radioactively contaminated.
 Photographed in Canada.

 Model release not required.
 Property release not required.